 About a year ago I received a promotion at work.
 The new position was an absolutely amazing opportunity and one that could teach me a lot and help me build many connections throughout my industry.
 It was also a position that I did not have all the ideal “qualifications” for.
 In other words, my boss took a bit of a risk in promoting me.
+I needed to prove that I had a strong personal brand.

 The key reason I was promoted